 Here is the official explanation:

-life brings man to the age in which cancer most often strikesfrom the fifth decade
+Major factors are the increasing age and size of the population.
+Science has conquered many diseases, and the average life span of Americans has been extended.
+Longer life brings man to the age in which cancer most often strikesfrom the fifth decade on.

 All of which sounds plausibleuntil one examines the facts:

 First, the increasing size of the population has nothing to do with it.
 The statistics of "one out of three" and "one out of five" are proportional rather than numerical.
 They represent ratios that apply regardless of the population size.
 They cannot explain the increasing cancer rate.

 Second, the average life expectancy of the population has been extended less than three years between 1980 to 1996.
 That could not possibly account for the drastic increase of the cancer death rate within that time.

 And third, increasing age need not be a factor, anyway as the cancer-free Hunzakuts and Abkhazians prove quite conclusively.

 For a brief moment in 1986, the clouds of propaganda parted and a sun-ray of truth broke through into the medical media.
 The New England Journal of Medicine published a report by John C. Bailar III and Elaine M. Smith.
 Dr. Bailar was with the Department of Biostatistics at Harvard School of Public Health; Dr. Smith was with the University of Iowa Medical Center.
 Their report was brutal in its honesty: